Chattin’ Bout the Draft

 I’d give this draft a B. I think that Chip Kelly got the players that he wanted to build with in the first 3 rounds, Matt Barkley falling all the way to the 4th was nice surprise and adds competition at the qb position for a few years at least.
 Lane Johnson, Zach Ertz, and Bennie Logan should all be nice players, not dominant but nice players.
 I’m excited about some of the late round picks as evident in the above responses.
 Just like every other draft though there will be some hits and misses, the key is have more hits than misses, something this team has lacked over the past few drafts.

-Posted on May 15, 2013, in Eagles, Guest Articles and tagged 3D philly sports, Bennie Logan, draft, Eagles, Earl Wolff, Jordan Poyer, lane johnson, Matt Barkley, Zach Ertz.
+Posted on May 15, 2013, in Contributors and Guest Articles, Eagles and tagged 3D philly sports, Bennie Logan, draft, Eagles, Earl Wolff, Jordan Poyer, lane johnson, Matt Barkley, Zach Ertz.
 Bookmark the permalink.
 1 Comment.